gufolabs/gufo_snmp/docs/examples/get.md

-# Gufo SNMP Example: Single Get Request
+# Gufo SNMP Example: Single Item Get Request

 `Get` is one of the basic SNMP operations allowing to query of the agent for one or more management keys.
 Let's consider the situation of